Hanwha Group

-Hanwha Group is a large business conglomerate (chaebol) in South Korea.
+Hanwha Group is a South Korean business conglomerate (chaebol).
 Founded in 1952 as Korea Explosives Co., the group has grown into a large multi-profile business conglomerate, with diversified holdings stretching from explosives–their original business–to energy, materials, aerospace, mechatronics, finance, retail, and lifestyle services.
 In 1992, the company adopted its abbreviation as its new name: "Hanwha".

 History

 1952–1999

 Kim Chong-hee founded Korea Explosives Co. in October 1952.
 Prior to founding the company, Kim worked as a gunpowder engineer for the "Chosun Explosives Factory", a Japanese company.
 Later, he won the bid for the company and its Incheon factory and started the company there.

 From 1952 to 1963, the Korea Explosives Co. produced industrial explosives domestically, which was needed for construction and engineering of infrastructure.
 In the same time period, the Korea Explosives Co. started producing nitroglycerin, which gave it a monopoly in the field of explosives and gunpowder.
 In 1959, the Hanwha group started producing domestic dynamite.

 From 1964 to 1980 the Hanwha group started to make investments in various fields, starting the foundation of it becoming a chaebol.
-Later in the mid 1960s, Korea Hwasung industrial Co. was founded (now Hanwha Solutions), and entered the petrochemical market.
+Later in the mid-1960s, Korea Hwasung industrial Co. was founded (now Hanwha Solutions), and entered the petrochemical market.
 Hanwha increased its competitiveness in the machinery market by acquiring Shinhan Bearing Industrial.
 Hanwha founded Kyung-in Energy in 1969, and the Hankook Precision Tools (now Hanwha Corporation/Momentum) followed suit, being founded in 1971.

 From 1981 to 1995, Kim Seung-youn became the second chairman of the company, and more investments in diverse markets were initiated.
 It expanded further into the chemical industry by acquiring both Hanyang Chemicals (now also Hanwha Solutions) and Dow Chemicals Korea in 1982, expanded into the resorts industry by acquiring the Junga group (now Hanwha Hotels & Resorts) in 1985, and expanded into the leisure and distribution industry by acquiring Hanyang Stores (now Hanwha Galleria) in 1986.
 In the 1990s, the Hanwha Group founded Hanwha BASF Urethane, Hanwha NSK Precision, Hanwha GKN, Hanwha Machinery Hub Eye Bearings, SKF Hanwha Auto Parts, and Hanwha Motors.
 In 1992, the Korea Explosives Co. changed its name to Hanwha, and Binggrae was separated and made independent from the company.